wangby511/System-Design-Architecture-and-Infra/design-yelp-proximity.md

 ## APIs Design

-### 1. Function1(Core): GET /search
+### 1. Function1(Core): GET /v1/search/nearby

 parameters: keyword, radius, category(optional), max_return(optional), sortMode(optional), filter(optional), next_token(optional)

 return: A JSON containing information about a list of popular places matching the search query.
-Each result entry will have the place name, address, category, rating and thumbnail image.
+Each entry contains the place name, address, category, star rating and thumbnail image.

+Also for specific location/business, we have CRUD APIs:

+GET /v1/businesses/:id

+POST /v1/businesses

+PUT /v1/businesses/:id

+DELETE /v1/businesses/:id

-### Function2: POST/add  DELETE/remove (to/from favorite list)
+### Function2: POST/add  DELETE/remove (to/from customers' favorite list)

 parameters: LocationID

-### Function3: POST/add
+### Function3: POST/add (customer' reviews)

 parameters: LocationID, Rating, Review text(optional), media_urls(optional)

+## Location-based Service & Business Service

+### 1 Location-based Service

+Find the nearby businesses for a given radius and location with high QPS.
+Read heavy and no write.
+Also it is stateless and easy to scale horizontally.

+### 2 Business Service

+Business owners create, update or delete a location.
+The QPS is not high.

 ## Basic System Design and Algorithm